BattletechModders/ModTek/README.md

 :information_source: Linux users should note that `Directory.Build.props` is likely case-sensitive.
 If you find the project won't compile for you, make sure the case is correct.

 :warning: You SHOULD NOT commit changes to `Directory.Build.props`.
 You are strongly suggested to update your local git index to skip this file, using the `git update-index --skip-worktree Directory.Build.props` command.
 This will allow you to change the file, and leave it tracked by Git, without always being marked as changed on your end.
+This [StackOverflow answer](https://stackoverflow.com/questions/936249/how-to-stop-tracking-and-ignore-changes-to-a-file-in-git) has background on this recommendation.

 ## License